Best things to do in Scotland in January 2026

 Edinburgh, 26th January

-The Burns Ceilidh returns to the National Gallery of Scotland in 2025.
-The Grand Gallery hosts dancing to traditional tunes from the Jacobites Ceilidh Band.
-Attendees will also get access to some of the galleries.
+The ever popular Burns Night Ceilidh returns to the National Gallery of Scotland in 2026.
+The Grand Gallery hosts the ceilidh with traditional dancing to live music and a caller.
+Attendees will also enjoy traditional food, drinks from a number of pay bars, Burns-themed activities and access to some of the galleries.

 Sing Burns’ Songs